Q. How long is the program?

 A. We accept up to 2 courses of graduate transfer credit.
 Syllabi are evaluated after admission to the program.

-Q. Are there any classes I can take as a non degree student while waiting to hear if I am accepted to the program?
+Q. Are there any classes I can take as a non- degree student status while waiting to hear if I am accepted to the program?

 Q. Can I enter Otterbein as a graduate student in another major and transfer to the NA program?